-It should be mentioned that by considering polynomials of even degree, having pairwise conjugate roots we are not only able to cover the case of two dimensional measures on the plane of the form mentioned above but also generalize the results to $3$ or more dimensions defying new distributions and finding they marginals.
+It should be mentioned that by considering polynomials of even degree, having pairwise conjugate roots, we are not only able to cover the case of two-dimensional measures on the plane of the form mentioned above, but also generalize the results to $3$ or more dimensions defining new distributions and finding they marginals.
 Compare Section \ref{complex} and the remarks at the end of this section.

 Hence our results give substance and generalize the results of \cite{DGIX09}.